Easy Butter Bean Salad

-My Easy Butter Bean Salad is made with tender butter beans tossed with fresh herbs, red onion, celery, lemon juice and olive oil for a deep delicious flavor!
-Light, simple and very tasty, I bet this butter bean salad will make a great addition as a side dish to add to any backyard barbecue, potluck, picnic or even your brunch table!
+My Easy Butter Bean Salad is made with tender butter beans tossed with fresh herbs, red onion, celery, and lemon vinaigrette for a deep delicious flavor!
+Light, simple, and very tasty, I bet this butter bean salad will make a great addition as a side dish to add to any backyard barbecue, potluck, picnic, or even your brunch table!

 My family loves butter beans, and what better way to give them their favorite beans in a tasty salad!
 Butter beans are also referred to as lima beans and are basically in the same family.

 For this easy butter bean salad recipe, I found a bag of frozen tiny lima beans at my local supermarket.
 The only prep work I needed to do with these beans was to boil them for about 20 minutes.
 Then allow them to drain before tossing with the rest of the ingredients.

 Chill for at least an hour before serving.
 This will allow the beans to marinate and infuse all the fresh zesty flavors into them.